walmartlabs/lacinia/docs/tutorial/prereqs.rst

 A skim of the Lacinia reference documentation (the rest of this manual, outside of this tutorial) is also helpful, or you can follow links provided as we go.

+The later chapters use a database stored in a Docker container;
+you should download and install `Docker <https://www.docker.com/>`_ and ensure that you can run the ``docker`` command.